Sam Fisher (Splinter Cell)

-Sam Fisher is a fictional character and the protagonist of the Tom Clancy's Splinter Cell series of video games developed by Ubisoft as well as a series of tie-in novels.
-He was created by the writer J. T. Petty and designed by artist Martin Caya.
+Sam Fisher is a fictional character and the protagonist of the Tom Clancy's Splinter Cell series of video games developed by Ubisoft.
+He was created by writer J. T. Petty and designed by artist Martin Caya.

 Fisher was originally voiced by veteran actor Michael Ironside in the first five installments of the series.
 In 2013, Eric Johnson provided the voice and motion capture for the character in Tom Clancy's Splinter Cell: Blacklist.
-Ironside later returned to the role in 2018, participating in a crossover downloadable content for Tom Clancy's Ghost Recon: Wildlands and again in 2020 for Tom Clancy's Ghost Recon: Breakpoint.
-He was also added as a playable character in Tom Clancy's Rainbow Six Siege, voiced by Jeff Teravainen, and as a supporting character in Captain Laserhawk: A Blood Dragon Remix, voiced by Nigel Barber.
+Ironside later returned to the role in 2018, participating in a crossover downloadable content update for Tom Clancy's Ghost Recon: Wildlands and again in 2020 for Tom Clancy's Ghost Recon: Breakpoint.
+Fisher was also added as a playable character in Tom Clancy's Rainbow Six Siege, voiced by Jeff Teravainen, appears as a supporting character in Captain Laserhawk: A Blood Dragon Remix, voiced by Nigel Barber, and serves as the protagonist of Splinter Cell: Deathwatch, voiced by Liev Schreiber.